oelna/decklist-utility/README.md

 ## Instructions

 I tried to make everything self-explanatory.
-Import a deck code to preview the deck and cards – no need to make an account or anything.
+Import a deck code (either the [full text](https://hearthstone.gamepedia.com/Deck_Importing#Example_2), or just the Base64 string) to preview the deck and cards – no need to make an account or anything.
 If you choose to save the deck for later, put in a name and, if you like, description, so you can identify it later.
 Your deck info is saved in a small database that resides on the webserver.
 Ideally I'd like to make offline storage in the browser possible via Javascript localstorage, but I haven't gotten to it yet, and who knows if I will.
 Take it as is.

 The app also displays the deck code and mana curve of the decklist.
 There is also a list of your saved decks, so you can easily access them at any point.
 There is currently no hard limit on the amount of decks that can be saved by a single user, but I may need to put one in if spam or abuse become a problem.

 If you would like to build on my code, read on:

 ## Using the standalone Javascript parser

+**This works without a Node.js server, any weird dependencies or setup!
+Just plain Javascript in your browser.**

 Download and link to [deckcode_lib.js](deckcode_lib.js) and [unpack.js](unpack.js)